 - Flooring is Pergo Outlast+ in Molasses Maple

-As you can see, lots of little DIY’s make up this room.
+As you can see, lots of little DIY projects make this room feel functional.

 We have a couple of trim pieces we still need to finish, and I’d like to make some of my own wall art.
 But I’m so happy to have the bulk of this project behind us.
 We tried to not stray too much from our original design plan, just made a few adjustments here and there.
 I will likely change the decor at some point and will post updates when I do.